Rate of homogenization for fully-coupled McKean-Vlasov SDEs: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper we have derived an averaging principle for fully coupled McKean-Vlasov SDEs, along with an associated rate of weak convergence.

 In this paper, due to limitations in the literature regarding regularity of solutions to the Cauchy Problem on Wasserstein space, we made strong assumptions on the regularity of the coefficients of Equation \eqref{eq:slow-fastMcKeanVlasov}.
-It is known that under weaker assumptions, similar rates of convergence can be derived in case of fully coupled standard SDEs (without explicit dependence on the law of the process).
+It is known that under weaker assumptions, similar rates of convergence can be derived in case of fully coupled standard SDEs (without coefficients which have explicit dependence on the law of the process).
 See Remarks \ref{remark:ontheassumptions2} and \ref{remark:nomeasuredependence} for further discussion of this.
 An interesting avenue of future research would be to see if the method proposed in this paper can be extended to weaker assumptions via improving the existing regularity results for PDEs of the type \eqref{eq:W2CauchyProblem}.

 Another interesting extension would be to establish an averaging principle for fully-coupled SDEs in the setting where the coefficients the fast and slow process in Equation \eqref{eq:slow-fastMcKeanVlasov} depend on the law of the fast process, $\mc{L}(Y^{\epsilon,\nu}_t)$.
-In this setting, the solution of the Poisson Equation $\Phi$ whose derivatives appear in the coefficients of limiting equation \eqref{eq:averagedMcKeanVlasov} will have to solve a non-linear PDE, since the generator obtained from considering the $O(1/\epsilon^2)$ terms from the generator of $(X^{\epsilon,\nu}_t,Y^{\epsilon,\nu}_t)$ and ``freezing'' the terms associated to the slow process will be that of a McKean-Vlasov SDE.
-The existing results in this direction assume $b\equiv 0$ and $\sigma(x,y,\mu) = \sigma(x,\mu)$ and uniqueness of the invariant measure associated to the ``frozen'' McKean-Vlasov process \cite{XLLM}, or a specific gradient structure and additive noise for the slow-fast system \cite{delgadino2020}, with the averaging principle in the full case remaining an open problem.
+In this setting, the solution of the Poisson Equation $\Phi$ whose derivatives appear in the coefficients of limiting equation \eqref{eq:averagedMcKeanVlasov} will have to solve a PDE on Wasserstein Space, since the generator obtained from considering the $O(1/\epsilon^2)$ terms from the generator of $(X^{\epsilon,\nu}_t,Y^{\epsilon,\nu}_t)$ and ``freezing'' the terms associated to the slow process will be that of a McKean-Vlasov SDE.
+See \cites{delgadino2020,XLLM,LWX} for related results in this direction.